 - Good healing following an injury to the teeth and oral tissues depends, in part, on good oral hygiene.
 Brushing with a soft brush and rinsing with chlorhexidine 0.1 % is beneficial to prevent accumulation of plaque and debris.

 - Clinical and radiographic control and splint removal after 2 weeks.
-Clinical and radiographic control at 4 weeks, 6-8 weeks, 6 months, and 1 year.
+Clinical and radiographic control at 4 weeks, 6-8 weeks, 6 months, 1 year and yearly for 5 years.